 Install Azure Active Directory plugin

 Let’s get back to our terminal with Azure CLI.
-The plugin will be installed on the virtual machine that is just created.
+The plugin installs itself on the virtual machine while it’s deploying.
 Make sure you change the resource group and name of the virtual machine to your own situation.

 There is no additional configuration needed on our Azure VM.
 At this moment we are ready to verify if we can successfully authenticate on Linux with Azure Active Directory credentials.